Installing GOAD on PROXMOX Part 1: pfSense

 Network

-Use the command route to verify that there is nothing else already on 192.168.10.0.
-If there are, you may have to change the domain 192.168.10.0/24 in the following steps to avoid problems later.
-If this is the case, just replace 192.168.10.0 by a subnet like 192.168.30.0/24 for all future steps.
+Use the route command to verify that there's nothing else already on 192.168.10.0.
+If there is, you may need to change the 192.168.10.0/24 domain in the following steps to avoid problems later.
+In that case, simply replace 192.168.10.0 with a subnet like 192.168.30.0/24 for all future steps.

-Create Network
+Create the Network

-• Wan : 10.0.0.0/30 (10.0.0.1-10.0.0.2) - Proxmox host + pfSense
+• Wan: 10.0.0.0/30 (10.0.0.1-10.0.0.2) - Proxmox Host + pfSense

-• Lan network : 192.168.1.1/24 (192.168.1.1-192.168.1.254) - this will be the LAN network for the pfSense and the provisioning machine
+• Lan Network: 192.168.1.1/24 (192.168.1.1-192.168.1.254) - this will be the LAN network for pfSense and the provisioning machine

-• VLAN1 : 192.168.10.1/24 (192.168.10.1-192.168.10.254) - our GOAD network
+• VLAN1: 192.168.10.1/24 (192.168.10.1-192.168.10.254) - our GOAD network

-• VLAN2 : 192.168.20.1/24 (192.168.20.1-192.168.20.254) - not used in this lab but we will set up in case you want to go further with GOAD
+• VLAN2: 192.168.20.1/24 (192.168.20.1-192.168.20.254) - not used in this lab but we'll configure it in case you want to go further with GOAD

-• OpenVPN : 10.10.10.0/24 (10.10.10.0-10.10.10.254) - to connect to the lab
+• OpenVPN: 10.10.10.0/24 (10.10.10.0-10.10.10.254) - to connect to the lab

-To create the bridges :
+To create the bridges:

 • Go to your Proxmox dashboard

-• Click onto your Node (toad)
+• Click on your Node (toad)

 • Network > Create > Linux Bridge